 Deep reefs and offshore islands with caves and overhangs provide important habitats for rock lobster, reef fish, sponges, soft corals, gorgonians, sea stars and molluscs.

 A great favourite with tourists, little penguin colonies are found at various beaches around the island.

-New Zealand fur seals
+Long-nosed fur seals